Ritikj55/Image-Segementation-of-Cracked-Concrete/README.md

-# Crack-Detection-Dataset
+# Crack-Detection using resnet-50
-Here is the Data set seperated in Training and Val in for Crack Detection Problem
+Here is model that usees image segmentation to show crack in a concrete using resnet-50